Change the date of a photo to match Exif

 For example, most file managers are able to sort files by time, but not by the time embedded in the Exif metadata.

-exiftool, as the name suggests, is able to read and write the embedded Exif format.
+exiftool, as the name suggests, can read and write the embedded Exif format.

-It is also able to change the file timestamp equal to the Exif timestamp of a single file
+It is also able to change the file timestamp and set it to the Exif timestamp:

-The man page contains a lot of other useful examples on how exiftool can come in handy for managing an image collection.
-It is definitely worth installing even for a one-shot operation, as it is like a swiss army knife for managing images, it might come in handy again.
+The man page contains a lot of other useful examples of how exiftool can come in handy for managing an image collection.
+It is worth installing even for a one-shot operation, as it is like a Swiss army knife for managing images, it might come in handy again.

 Do you want to share your opinion?
 Or is there an error, some parts that are not clear enough?